fpert041/chordfinder/README.md

 ## REFERENCE:
-This project will probably use KISS_FFT, MaxCpp (my update on Graham Wakefield's original), the Chromogram/Chord detector algorithms defined by Adam Stark, as well as the Max 7 SDK (by Cycling '74) -- all the credit for these open-source files should be give to their authors
+This project uses the c fft library KISS_FFT, MaxCpp (my update on Graham Wakefield's original), the Chromogram/Chord detector algorithms defined by Adam Stark, as well as the Max 7 SDK (by Cycling '74) -- all the credit for these open-source files should be give to their authors